sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

         .unwrap();
 ```

-Our new model is a bit bigger than our previous one so we're gonna need to adjust the spacing on our instances a bit.
+Our new model is a bit bigger than our previous one, so we're gonna need to adjust the spacing on our instances a bit.

 ```rust
 const SPACE_BETWEEN: f32 = 3.0;